montsieur/t1a1-workbook/README.md

 #### Packets

-[**Packets**][3] basic units of data and is a term used to describe small segments of a larger message in networking.
+[**Packets**][3] basic units of data and is a term used to describe small segments of a larger message in networking *(Cloudflare, n.d.)*.
 The main feature of a packet is to send data over to a computer network such as the internet, by dividing/partitioning them into 'packets' and then recompiled by a computer or device that receives it.
 This method used is called [**Packet Switching**][4] which refers breaking down data, sending packets through multiple networks to it's final destination.
-The main benefit of this is this allows the ability to exchange and send packets to multiple computers at the same time over the internet faster and more efficiently.
+The main benefit of this is this allows the ability to exchange and send packets to multiple computers *(Avi Networks, n.d.)* at the same time over the internet faster and more efficiently.

 [3]: https://www.cloudflare.com/en-au/learning/network-layer/what-is-a-packet/ "Packets"